daikinapplied/DotNetLib/Daikin.DotNetLib.Security/README.md

 Of particular interest is the *RoleJsonAuthorizaitonHandler.HasAccess()* also works, because of the remaining of the JSON array, for testing.

 ### RoleJsonAuthorization*
-Assists with role-based authorization from a JSON array, but is more complicated than **RoleJsonClaimTransformation*.
+Assists with role-based authorization from a JSON array, but is more complicated than **RoleJsonClaimTransformation*, but has benefits for both MVC and Razor approaches.

   ```
   public void ConfigureServices(IServiceCollection services)
   {
+    // Replace the default authorization policy provider with our own custom provider which can return authorization policies for given policy names (instead of using the default policy provider)
+    // This is used for policy attribute support, such as [RoleAuthorize]
+    services.AddSingleton<IAuthorizationPolicyProvider, RoleJsonAuthorizationPolicyProvider>();

     // Handlers must be provided for the requirements of the authorization policies
-    services.AddSingleton<IAuthorizationHandler, DotNetLib.Security.AuthorizationRoleHandler>();
+    services.AddSingleton<IAuthorizationHandler, RoleJsonAuthorizationHandler>();

     services
       .AddAuthentication(options =>